aananthcn/meta-virt-rpi/README.md

 ## Setup yocto
  * `git clone https://github.com/aananthcn/meta-virt-rpi.git`
  * `./meta-virt-rpi/setup-yocto.sh`
-<br>After the above 2 steps, if you do ls from your current directory, you should see the following:
+<br>After the above 2 steps, if you do ls from your current directory, you should see the following:<br>
   `meta-openembedded  meta-raspberrypi  meta-virt-rpi  meta-virtualization  poky`

 ## Build the target image